 Iconic visuals have been developed within the Integrative Science co-learning journey for the guiding principle of Two-Eyed Seeing.
-Initially we simply used two eyes (Fig. 4) but around 2007 we switched to a visual in which two eyes are positioned behind two connected pieces of a jig-saw puzzle (Fig. 5).
-This followed Elder Albert's encouragement that we emphasize that Mi'kmaw First Nations' understandings are but one view in a multitude of Aboriginal and Indigenous views ... and similarly that of the Western sciences ... and that all of the world's cultures (which we take to include Western science) have understandings to contribute in addressing the local to global challenges faced in efforts to promote healthy communities.
-Thus, one might wish to talk about Four-Eyed Seeing, or Ten-Eyed Seeing, etc. Furthermore, Albert indicates "the two jig-saw puzzle pieces help remind us that, with respect to Aboriginal Traditional Knowledges [Indigenous knowledges], no one person ever has more than one small piece of the knowledge."
-Thus, there is a need to recognize that Traditional Knowledges draw upon the community of Elders and other Knowledge Holders, as well as the collective consciousness of the people.
-So, here too, one might wish to talk about multiple-eyed seeing.
+Initially we simply used two eyes (Figure 10.4) but around 2007 we switched to a visual in which two eyes are positioned behind two connected pieces of a jig-saw puzzle (Figure 10.5).
+This followed Elder Albert's encouragement that we emphasize that "Mi'kmaw First Nations' understandings are but one view in a multitude of Aboriginal and Indigenous views ... and similarly that of the Western sciences ... and that all of the world's cultures (which we take to include Western science) have understandings to contribute in addressing the local to global challenges faced in efforts to promote healthy communities."
+Thus, one might wish to talk about Four-Eyed Seeing, or Ten-Eyed Seeing, etc. Furthermore, Albert indicates,